How To Host An Italian Dinner Party

 The blueprint for the first course was taken directly from our wine tasting tour.
 The appetizer course consisted of cheese, cured meats, and a small salad in the center of the plate.

-Add a few thin wedges of Parmigiana cheese, and Gorgonzola dolce.
+Add a few thin wedges of Parmigiana cheese, and a small slab of Gorgonzola dolce.
 Two Italian cheeses that offer very different flavor profiles and textures but go great with the salami and the wine I chose.

 Wine pairing for charcuterie